Elfengour/beamer-rl/README.md

 # lua-rl-beamer
-Patch  for some internal beamer commands for  right to left  presentations using lua (babel)
+Patches  for some internal beamer commands for  right to left  presentations using luatex (babel)